MicrosoftDocs/azure-devops-docs/docs/project/navigation/add-artifact-team.md

 To add other work tracking artifacts, see one of the following articles:

-- To add a board, backlog, or sprint backlog, first [add a team](../../organizations/settings/add-teams.md) which will be associated with those artifaces
+- To add a board, backlog, or sprint backlog, first [add a team](../../organizations/settings/add-teams.md) which will be associated with those artifacts
 - [Add a delivery plan](../../boards/plans/review-team-plans.md)
 - [Add a managed work item query](../../boards/queries/using-queries.md)
 - [Add work items](../../boards/work-items/view-add-work-items.md).